SYNOP Code Form

 910fgfg group identifier (910)

-national group specified by the USA, always included for our purposes if datum is available
+National group specified by the USA.
+Included for local practices if datum is available.

 back ]